BFarkascode/STM32_UARTDriver/README.md

 I used the STM32Cube IDE to interface with the STM32L053, though other toolchains should also work.
 The only thing that might not be compatible is the HAL-based delay function I used in this project.

+Even though DMA would be useful here since it removes the blocking nature of the driver functions, that capability is not added to the driver to avoid additional complexity.
+I will likely do a DMA project later instead to show, how it works.

 Prerequisites to activate this driver are:
   1) Use an STM32L0xx series microcontroller.
 (There is a slight chance that it may work for others too, but I haven't tested it yet.
 My personal experience suggests that it won't...)
   2) Pick the UART and the connected Tx/Rx pins (here, USART1 on PA9/D2 and PA10/D8).
   3) Set the APB2 clocking to 16 MHz.

-Of note, the other side of the coms is not provided here.
-It is expected that whatever the STM32 is talking to is:
+The examples do not include the other side of the communication system.
+In order to have the drivers be compatbile with the other side, it is expected that whatever the STM32 is talking to is:
-1) Communicating a baud rate matching the driver (currently set to 57600)
+1) Communicating at a baud rate matching the driver (currently set to 57600)
-2) When using Rx message reception, the messages are formed according to specifications.
-The message starts with the double bytes "0xF0" and "0xF0" to indicate a message start; themessage is shorter than 64 words/256 bytes (that is the size of the Rx message buffer).
+2) When using Rx message reception, the messages are formed according to specifications where the message starts with the double bytes "0xF0" and "0xF0" to indicate a message start and the message is shorter than 64 words/256 bytes (that is the size of the Rx message buffer).

-DMA is not added to the driver since I will likely do a DMA project later instead to show, how DMA works.